 I shared everything I learned - including how to keep it super simple and make it easy, start to finish - with my easy whole roasted chicken.

-That has also become a staple in my house because it’s so much cheaper than buying a whole rotisserie chicken at the store.
-(Not to mention, I can’t always get one.)
-And it's so very flavorful!
+But I am not stopping there.
+I also shared my rotisserie style roast chicken.
+It's become a staple in my house because it's so flavorful and so much cheaper than buying a whole rotisserie chicken at the store.

 And today, I’m sharing my latest and greatest victory with this crock pot whole chicken.

 Cause sometimes, you just don’t want to turn on the oven.
+Plus, this slow cooker version means you can start your chicken and walk away.
+Total freedom.

 It takes just a few minutes to prep and then you set it and forget it.